-If you have sutures, you may need to go back to the dentist around 1 week after the procedure to have the stiches removed.
+If you have sutures, you may need to go back to the dentist around 1 week after the procedure to have the stitches removed.

 Once the gum lift procedure has healed and if you are pleased with the results, you’re done!
 Your gums will not grow back, so there’s no need to go back for touch-ups.